panosale/PythonLearningGR/README.md

 * Open Source Computer Vision - https://docs.opencv.org/master/index.html

-* An Introduction to Computer Vision With OpenCV - https://www.analyticsvidhya.com/blog/2021/07/an-introduction-to-computer-vision-with-opencv/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/6954430/An.Introduction.to.Computer.Vision.With.OpenCV.-.Analytics.Vidhya.pdf)
+* An Introduction to Computer Vision With OpenCV - https://www.analyticsvidhya.com/blog/2021/07/an-introduction-to-computer-vision-with-opencv/ or [HERE](https://github.com/panosale/PythonLearningGR/files/6954430/An.Introduction.to.Computer.Vision.With.OpenCV.-.Analytics.Vidhya.pdf)

 * Computer Vision With OpenCV And Python | What is OpenCV for CV? - https://www.analyticsvidhya.com/blog/2021/07/performing-computer-vision-task-with-opencv-and-python/ or localy [HERE](https://github.com/panosale/PythonLearningGR/files/6945916/Computer.Vision.With.OpenCV.And.Python.-.What.is.OpenCV.for.CV-.pdf)

-* Some Advanced OpenCV Operations For Your Computer vision Project! - https://www.analyticsvidhya.com/blog/2021/07/some-advanced-opencv-operations-for-your-computer-vision-project/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/6982249/Some.Advanced.OpenCV.Operations.For.Your.Computer.vision.Project.pdf)
+* Some Advanced OpenCV Operations For Your Computer vision Project! - https://www.analyticsvidhya.com/blog/2021/07/some-advanced-opencv-operations-for-your-computer-vision-project/ or [HERE](https://github.com/panosale/PythonLearningGR/files/6982249/Some.Advanced.OpenCV.Operations.For.Your.Computer.vision.Project.pdf)

-* Some Advanced OpenCV Functions For Your Computer Vision Projects-Continued - https://www.analyticsvidhya.com/blog/2021/07/some-advanced-opencv-functions-for-your-computer-vision-projects/ or locally [HERE](https://github.com/panosale/PythonLearningGR/files/6982248/Some.Advanced.OpenCV.Functions.For.Your.Computer.Vision.Projects.-.Continued.pdf)
+* Some Advanced OpenCV Functions For Your Computer Vision Projects-Continued - https://www.analyticsvidhya.com/blog/2021/07/some-advanced-opencv-functions-for-your-computer-vision-projects/ or [HERE](https://github.com/panosale/PythonLearningGR/files/6982248/Some.Advanced.OpenCV.Functions.For.Your.Computer.Vision.Projects.-.Continued.pdf)

 * Multi-Attribute and Graph-based Object Detection–LearnOpenCV - https://learnopencv.com/multi-attribute-and-graph-based-object-detection/